AzlinRusnan/MovieLens_Data_Analysis_with_MongoDB_and_Cassandra/README.md

 ### **Appendix 📑**

-All the coding for question i, ii, iiii, iv and v, i have attached as txt file.
+All codings for question i, ii, iiii, iv and v, I have attached as txt file.